Mardi Gras Upriver!

 The "Mardi Gras Upriver" celebration gets started in Jefferson on the friday before Fat Tuesday, with something called the "Doo-Dah" Parade.
 To join this parade, just don a colorful outfit and meet at Lion's park at the appropriate hour.

-The parade started forming at Lion's Park, with a croud of revelers led by the King of Mardi Gras, and a solo saxophonist (Ricky Simms).
+The parade starts forming at Lion's Park, with a croud of revelers led by the King of Mardi Gras, and often a musician or two.
 You can see some of us in our get-ups on the photo on the right.

-From Lion's Park, the parade wound through the streets to Sterne Fountain, where the King of Mardi Gras stopped to give the celebration's opening proclamation before Hebe, Greek Goddess of Eternal Youth.
+From Lion's Park, the parade winds through the streets to Sterne Fountain, where the King of Mardi Gras stops to give the celebration's opening proclamation before Hebe, Greek Goddess of Eternal Youth.

-After the Doo-Dah Parade, the crowds poured into the streets of Jefferson to begin the weekend celebration.
-A carnival took over the downtown parking lot on Dallas Street, with rides for both kiddos and adults alike.
-The best thing, though, was the JUNK FOOD!
-Since we were at the start of the parade, we were one of the first ones to the food trailers and we were able to pig out without standing in line.
+After the Doo-Dah Parade, the crowds pour into the streets of Jefferson to begin the weekend celebration.
+A carnival takes over the downtown parking lot on Dallas Street, with rides for both kiddos and adults alike.
+The best thing, though, is the JUNK FOOD!

-By that time we weren't loaded down with throw-beads anymore, and were able to turn our full attention to the Friday night party!
+By that time we are no longer loaded down with throw-beads, and can turn our full attention to the Friday night party!

-One thing about Mardi Gras being in February, though, is that the weather was a little chilly.
-It wasn't too bad - nothing that a couple of extra tee shirts and a pair of gloves wouldn't take care of.
+One thing about Mardi Gras being in February, though, is that the weather is usually a little chilly.
+It isn't too bad - nothing that a couple of extra tee shirts and a pair of gloves won't take care of.

 Nature's Perfect Food: The Fried Twinkie